1. Docs

 pulumi:pulumi:Stack parent-demo-dev

-Child resources inherit default values for many other resource options from their parent, including:
+Child resources always inherit the following resource options from their parent:

-• aliases: Aliases applied to a parent are applied to all child resources, so that changing the type of a parent resource correctly changes the qualified type of a child resource, and changing the name of a parent resource correctly changes the name prefix of child resources.
+• aliases: Aliases are inherited so that changing the type of a parent resource correctly changes the qualified type of a child resource, and changing the name of a parent resource correctly changes the name prefix of child resources.

 • transforms: Transforms applied to a parent will run on the parent and on all child resources.
 This allows a transform to be applied to a component to intercept and modify any resources created by its children.
 As a special case, Stack transforms will be applied to all resources (since all resources ultimately are parented directly or indirectly by the root stack resource).